How Often Do Nurses Get Drug Tested?

 Yes, Nurses Get Drug Tested

-Maintaining nursing practice privileges through any healthcare employer absolutely permits legal, mandated drug testing protections.
+Maintaining nursing practice privileges through any healthcare employer permits legal, mandated drug testing protections.
 Both patients and nurses benefit when substance misuse is identified early through reasonable precautions.
 Pre-employment and random selections aim to guide, not punish, struggling nurses.

 However, facilities must restrict clinical responsibilities when discovered impairments breach safe standards of care.
 Routine testing practices allow prompt interventions that support careers and health.
 Through supportive solutions and transparent controls, nurses retain paths to returning to good standing while restoring public trust.